Priceline.com

 Priceline.com is an online travel agency for finding discount rates for travel-related purchases such as airline tickets and hotel stays.
 The company facilitates the provision of travel services from its suppliers to its clients.
 Priceline.com is headquartered in Norwalk, Connecticut, United States and is wholly owned by Booking Holdings, which also owns Kayak.com, Booking.com and other sites.
 The company was founded in 1997.
 It operates in more than 200 countries and territories around the world and has partnerships with over 400 airlines and 300,000 hotels.
-Users can search for travel deals and discounts on the website, and they can also use the "Name Your Own Price" feature to bid on hotel rooms and flights.
+Users can search for travel deals and discounts on the website; in the past it also offered the "Name Your Own Price" feature to bid on hotel rooms and flights.